-This holiday season, it’s never been more essential to support the small businesses that splash color on the urban canvas and keep our blocks vibrant.
-Here are some of our favorite indie merchants in Manhattan and Brooklyn to procure the perfect presents right from home.
+It’s never been more essential to support the small businesses that splash color on the urban canvas and keep our blocks vibrant.
+Here are some of our favorite indie merchants in Manhattan and Brooklyn to browse right from home.

 — M A N H A T T A N —